Azure/azure-powershell/src/Network/Network/help/Add-AzExpressRouteCircuitConnectionConfig.md

 ### -AddressPrefix
-A minimum /29 customer address space to create VxLan tunnels between Express Route Circuits for IPv4 tunnels.
-A minimum of /125 customer address space to create VxLan tunnels between Express Route Circuits for IPv6 tunnels.
+A minimum /29 customer address space to create VxLan tunnels between Express Route Circuits for IPv4 tunnels. or a minimum of /125 customer address space to create VxLan tunnels between Express Route Circuits for IPv6 tunnels.

 ```yaml
 Type: System.String